 Anna Dowsley has established herself as one of the most exciting mezzo-sopranos to emerge from Australia in recent years.
-She often performs leading roles with Opera Australia while appearing on the concert stage with major Australian orchestras.
+She often performs leading roles with Opera Australia and sings with major Australian orchestras and festivals on the concert stage.

-Earlier this year, Anna completed a successful role debut season as Rosina in Opera Australia’s 2016 mainstage production of Il barbiere di Siviglia, under the baton of Andrea Molino, alongside Italian Paolo Bordogna and American tenor Kenneth Tarver.
+in 2016 Anna made her role debut as Rosina in Opera Australia’s mainstage production of Il barbiere di Siviglia, under the baton of Andrea Molino, alongside Italian baritone Paolo Bordogna and American tenor Kenneth Tarver.

-in 2015, while completing her final year in Opera Australia’s Young Artist Program, Anna made other important role debuts as Siebel and Tebaldo while also appearing in the popular Great Opera Hits summer concert series, Sydney Festival’s Opera in the Domain and Melbourne’s Mazda Opera in the Bowl.
+In 2015, while completing her final year in Opera Australia’s Young Artist Program, Anna made other important role debuts including Siebel and Tebaldo while also appearing in the popular Great Opera Hits summer concert series, Sydney Festival’s Opera in the Domain and Melbourne’s Mazda Opera in the Bowl.

-Anna’s invitation into OA’s Young Artist Program marked her debut at the Sydney Opera House in January 2014, performing the role of Zaida (Il Turco in Italia) to critical acclaim; this debut also awarding Anna a prestigious Green Room Award nomination.
+Anna’s invitation into Opera Australia’s Young Artist Program marked her debut at the Sydney Opera House in January 2014, performing the role of Zaida (Il Turco in Italia) to critical acclaim; this debut also awarded Anna a prestigious Green Room Award nomination.
 During her first few months as a Young Artist, Anna was also thrilled to observe Kasper Holton’s rehearsals of his Eugene Onegin production, while covering the role of Olga.
-During the winter season she was on the road with the OA’s Regional Tour of Mozart’s The Magic Flute, performing the role of Papagena to 26 towns and theatres around Australia.
+During the winter season she was on the road with the OA’s Regional Tour of Mozart’s The Magic Flute, performing the role of Papagena to twenty-six towns and theatres around Australia.

-Frequently appearing as guest soloist with Australian choirs and orchestras, Anna has extensive experience of oratorio repertoire including Verdi’s Requiem, Handel’s Messiah and Rossini’s Petite Messe Solennelle.
+Frequently appearing as guest soloist with Australian choirs and orchestras, Anna has extensive experience of oratorio repertoire including Verdi’s Requiem, Handel’s Messiah, Rossini’s Petite Messe Solennelle and Mendelssohn's Elijah.
 In the Australian Ballet’s 2013 “Vanguard” season, she was the mezzo-soprano soloist for their ballet Bella Figura, performing excerpts of Pergolesi’s Stabat Mater with the Australian Opera and Ballet Orchestra.
-Anna was guest artist in the 2015 Brisbane Baroque Festival's Heavenly Handel gala concert, performing a selection of Handel arias with Queensland Symphony Orchestra, recorded live for ABC Radio.
-She was invited to return to Brisbane last December to co-host and perform in QSO’s popular Spirit of Christmas concerts.
+Anna was guest artist in the 2015 Brisbane Baroque Festival's Heavenly Handel gala concert, performing a selection of Handel arias with Queensland Symphony Orchestra.
+She was invited to return to Brisbane in December 2016 to co-host and perform in QSO’s popular Spirit of Christmas concerts.